khaledkah/MoreRed/README.md

 The notebook `notebooks/denoising_tutorial.ipynb` explains how the trained models can be used for denoising.

 ## Molecular structure generation

+## Tutorials
+Under `notebooks`, we provide different tutorial in the form of Jupyter notebooks:
+  - `diffusion_tutorial.ipynb`: explains how to use the diffusion processes implemented in `morered`.

 ## How to cite